Kushalprajapati7/Basic-Programs-Of-C-Language/README.md

 # Basic-Programs-Of-C-Language
-hello friends,I am uploding basic progrms of c language.
+hello friends,I am uploding basic programs of c language.
 I hope this progrms is helpful to you (: .